MarathonLabs/marathon/docs/cloud/cli/installation.md

 ```shell
 brew install malinskiy/tap/marathon-cloud
 ```
-Alternatively, you can download prebuild binaries for Windows, Linux, or MacOS from [the Release page](https://github.com/MarathonLabs/marathon-cloud-cli/releases).
+Alternatively, you can download prebuilt binaries for Windows, Linux, or MacOS from [the Release page](https://github.com/MarathonLabs/marathon-cloud-cli/releases).